 Failure to use this billing address may result in the purchase being declined.

-Smaller items can be shipped directly to the cardholder’s campus box.
-Larger items should be shipped to the Facilities Management receiving dock making sure that the vendor includes the cardholder’s name and department on the shipping label.
+Most items can be shipped directly to the cardholder’s campus box.
+Larger (over 100 pounds) and freight items should be shipped to the Facilities Management receiving dock making sure that the vendor includes the cardholder’s name and department on the shipping label.

 Small Dollar Purchases